konstantd/cache-locality-test/README.md

-In the Performance version, hoth the result vector and matrix B are accessed linearly.
-Prefetcher: Your CPU hardware detects this linear pattern and pulls the next blocks of memory into the L1 cache before the loop even reaches them.
-SIMD (Vectorization): Because the data is contiguous, the compiler's -O3 optimization can use AVX instructions to calculate 8 multiplications in a single clock cycle.
+In the Performance version, both the result vector and matrix B are accessed linearly, so the prefetcher pulls the next blocks of memory into the cache before the loop even reaches them.
+Because the data is contiguous, the compiler's -O3 optimization can use AVX instructions (SIMD vectorization) to calculate 8 multiplications in a single clock cycle.

 We achive ~5.1x times faster calculations just by changing the for loop index.